tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-data-source.md

 |*Content-Type:*|Required.
 Set this to `application/json`|
 |*api-key:*|Required.
 The `api-key` is used to authenticate the request to your Search service.
 It is a string value, unique to your service.
 The **Create Data Source** request must include an `api-key` header set to your admin key (as opposed to a query key).|

  You will also need the service name to construct the request URL.
 You can get both the service name and `api-key` from your service dashboard in the [Azure portal](https://portal.azure.com).
-See [Create an Azure Search service in the portal](https://azure.microsoft.com/documentation/articles/search-create-service-portal/) for page navigation help.
+See [Create an Azure Cognitive Search service in the portal](https://azure.microsoft.com/documentation/articles/search-create-service-portal/) for page navigation help.

 ### Request Body Syntax
  The body of the request contains a data source definition, which includes type of the data source, credentials to read the data, as well as an optional data change detection and data deletion detection policies that are used to efficiently identify changed or deleted data in the data source when used with a periodically scheduled indexer